Jessasyn/Query-Shell-Release/README.md

 Mac: https://drive.google.com/open?id=1aOF57q3KCi11pi7jmL6EUscVuBuxRQ92

-To use the installer, simply extract all files in the tarball to any directory and run the executable.
+To use the installer, simply extract all files in the compressed file to any directory and run the executable.
 After this, the installer will prompt for all necessary information.